P.Eng EGBC Report Writing Service in British Columbia

 • Group-effectiveness (teamwork)

-• Professional responsibility
+• Professional Responsibility

-• Social, environmental and economic sustainability
+• Social, environmental, and economic sustainability

 • Personal CPD – continuing professional development.

-P.Eng (Professional Engineer) Salary in Canada:
+P.Eng (Professional Engineer) Salary in British Columbia

-The average salary for professional engineers (Peng) in Canada is $30.63 per hour and $59,721 per year or.
-The salary for entry-level candidates starts from $26,325 per year while experienced professionals can make up to $101,526 per annum.
-As usual, your pay scale increases with the increases in skills and experience.
+The salary for entry-level candidates starts from $26,325 per year, while experienced professionals can make up to $101,526 per annum.
+As usual, your pay scale increases with greater skills and experience.

 APEGBC Competency Assessment Requirements